amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 [`remove`](#LinkedList.remove) | *O(n)* | Remove any element from the list
 [`contains`](#LinkedList.contains) | *O(n)* | Search for an element from the list

-Notice that every time we are adding/removing from the last position the operation takes *O(n)*...
+Notice that every time we add/remove from the last position, the operation takes *O(n)*.

 > But we could reduce the `addLast`/`removeLast` from *O(n)* to a flat *O(1)* if we keep a reference of the last element!